Mean-field limit of a hybrid system for multi-lane multi-class traffic: Notations, Definitions and Preliminaries

 Next, we will focus also on descriptions based on PDEs.
 In particular, system \eqref{Bando-FTL convolution} formally admits the following mean-field limit as $P \to \infty$:

 which gives a partial differential equation of Vlasov-type.
 Here $\mu$ represents the density distribution of the vehicles in position-velocity variables in a single lane.
 Equation \eqref{mean_field_limit_formally} describes the evolution of the density distribution $\mu$ with respect to time in the mesoscopic level.
 This can be easily derived in a formal way following classical computations, e.g.~see \cite{carrillo2010particle}, by considering a test function $\varphi \in C_0^1 (\mathbb{R}^{2})$ and computing the time derivative $\frac{\mathrm{d}}{\mathrm{d}t} \langle \mu_P(t), \varphi \rangle$.
-Mean-field limits can be also rigorously derived~\cite{ref8}.
+Mean-field limits can be also rigorously derived, for more information, please see ~\cite{ref8}.

+In Section~\ref{sec_finite_dimen_hybrid} we specialize the microscopic Bando-FtL model to the case of multi-lane multi-class traffic flow.
+For the finite dimensional model, we will lead to a hybrid system, where the discrete events are determined by lane changes, and whose general definition is recalled in the next subsection.
+Whereas, in the mean-field limit of the multi-lane multi-class microscopic model, lane changes will cause presence of source terms in the Vlasov-type equation.